Questions About Backpacking Permits

 Confidence in how to read topographic maps and basic compass skills are recommended for all backcountry users.
 Generally, it is fairly easy to tell where you are because the small number of densely wooded areas make waterways (creeks, rivers) and dramatic features of the land easily visible.
 However, basic compass skills may be essential in some terrain and in foggy weather.
 If you are uncomfortable navigating with a map and compass, it is best to stick to the large river basins, so you can always follow the water back to the Park Road.

 The weather from day to day and week to week tends to be unpredictable, as mountains create their own weather patterns.
 Very generally speaking, summers are cool and rainy, while winters are dry and very cold.
 For a visit between June and August, plan for lows in the 30s or 40 Fahrenheit, and highs roughly 15 to 25 degrees warmer.
 May and September are colder, with snow likely in the mountains.

 Read a more thorough description of Denali's seasons and weather.

-A. Special permits are required for climbing both Mt.
-McKinley and Mt.
-Foraker; these are available through the Talkeetna Ranger Station.
+Special permits are required for climbing both Denali and Mt.
+Foraker; these are available through the Water Harper Talkeetna Ranger Station.